Duxah/FreePCB-2/gerber.md

  ![](pictures/exp_gerb3.png)

-FreePcb is configured to work with ViewMate.
+FreePcb-2 is configured to work with ViewMate, Geda's or GreberLogix.
 Check out the Gerber files by clicking on the Pentalogix's Gerber file Viewer button.
+How to configure this is described [here](Print.md).

  ![](pictures/exp_gerb4.png)